Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions: Abstract

 \section{Abstract}

 Search-based software testing (SBST) typically relies on fitness functions to guide the search exploration toward software failures.
-There are two main techniques to define fitness functions: (a)~automated fitness function computation from the specification of the system requirements and (b)~manual fitness function design.
+There are two main techniques to define fitness functions: (a)~automated fitness function computation from the specification of the system requirements, and (b)~manual fitness function design.
 Both techniques have advantages.
-The former uses information from the system requirements to guide the search toward portions of the input domain that are more likely to contain failures.
+The former uses information from the system requirements to guide the search toward portions of the input domain more likely to contain failures.
 The latter uses the engineers' domain knowledge.

-We propose \NAME, a novel SBST framework that combines fitness functions that are automatically generated from requirements specifications and manually defined by engineers.
+We propose \NAME, a novel SBST framework that combines fitness functions automatically generated from requirements specifications and those manually defined by engineers.
 We design and implement \NAMESIMULINK, an instance of \NAME that targets \simulink models.
-We evaluate \NAMESIMULINK by considering a large set of models and requirements from different domains.
-We compare our solution with an SBST baseline tool that supports automatically generated fitness functions, and another one that supports manually defined fitness functions.
-Our results show that \NAMESIMULINK generates more failure-revealing test cases than the baseline tools and that the difference between the performance of \NAMESIMULINK and the baseline tools is not statistically significant.
-We also assess whether \NAMESIMULINK could generate failure-revealing test cases when applied to a large case study from the automotive domain.
-Our results show that \NAMESIMULINK successfully revealed a requirement violation in our case study.
+We evaluate \NAMESIMULINK by considering a large set of models from different domains.
+Our results show that \NAMESIMULINK generates more failure-revealing test cases than existing baseline tools and that the difference between the runtime performance of \NAMESIMULINK and the baseline tools is not statistically significant.
+We also assess whether \NAMESIMULINK could generate failure-revealing test cases when applied to two representative case studies: one from the automotive domain and one from the medical domain.
+Our results show that \NAMESIMULINK successfully revealed a requirement violation in our case studies.